 Certainly the Australian racquet industry was creating a booming export market in the 1930′s and both the UK and USA were complaining about the inroads Australian makers were having on sales.

 Another really interesting aspect to early wood racquets is the collectibility of photo decal and signature racquets.
 Many players were endorsed by sporting goods companies from the very early days and while you will find many from the 50′s featuring Frank Sedgman, Lew Hoad, Ken Rosewall, Margaret Court, Evonne Goolagong, Rod Laver and John Newcombe on Australian made racquets and many Australians found there way onto USA sold racquets thanks to companies such as Chemold and Rawlings which included other Aussies such as Owen Davidson and Tony Roche.
-Very rare, are the early 20′s & 30′s and 40′s racquets featuring Australian players such as James O. Anderson, Gerald Patterson, Pat O’Hara Wood (siganture) and Dinny Pails and Nancye Bolton (photodecal)
+Very rare, are the early 20′s & 30′s and 40′s racquets featuring Australian players such as James O. Anderson (photo decal and signature), Gerald Patterson, Pat O’Hara Wood (signature), Jim Willard, Dinny Pails and Nancye Bolton (photodecal)

 Racquet making trends were also being driven from Australia.
 More colourful graphics required new skills in air brushing, bindings and decal making, the semi flat top re emerged thanks to Jack Crawford trying it one day and then using a new model of it to win Wimbledon in 1933.